 Speaking of dream cheese frosting, I greeted my husband with a cake stand full of these ginger cupcakes for his birthday and made him guess the flavor.
 As he took a bite, a gob of cream cheese frosting clung to his beard.
 He gave me a quizzical look, and immediately said, “ginger.”
 I’m not sure what pleased me more, watching him lick the frosting from his lips, a smile on his face, or knowing that the ginger flavor was discernible.

 Baking Cake with Honey

 These are not cloyingly sweet cupcakes with white sugar and artificial coloring.
 What they ARE is an adult cupcake for those of us who want something to be just sweet enough and celebratory.
-Here’s an affiliate link for the gold cupcake liners for those of you who like the glam.
+Grab these gold cupcake liners for some glam.